 The accelerator cards, A2620 and A2630, were also available separately as upgrades for the Amiga 2000 or Amiga 2500/HD.

 Because the Amiga 2500 has a Motorola 68000 on the motherboard that goes unused, the design is not very cost-effective.
 A project to replace it with a 68020 on-board began, intending to be a Zorro-II-based (16-bit expansion slots) 68020 machine, but the project eventually became the Amiga 3000 when Dave Haynie sought to include his new Zorro-III bus (32-bit expansion slots).

-A variant of the A2500 called the A2500UX was also available, which was supplied with Commodore Amiga UNIX (Amix) and tape drive.
+A variant of the Amiga 2500 called the Amiga 2500UX was also available, which was supplied with Commodore Amiga UNIX (Amix) and tape drive.

 After unpacking, I hooked it up and turned it on immediately, no patient to check it inside.
 The power supply “protection circuit” would switch it off at once.
 Opened it and found that the hard drive controller card had loosened a bit after transportation.
 Now, the power stayed on, but the power lamp was just blinking and no boot.
 Then I decided to remove the drive cluster and power supply in order to re-seated all the chips in their sockets.
 SUCCESS, the machine booted from the hard drive into Workbench 3.1.